MicrosoftDocs/security/operations/ingest-data-sources.md

 6. Search in content hub for other devices, Software as a service (SaaS) apps that require logs to be sent to Sentinel.
 For more information, see [Discover and manage Microsoft Sentinel out-of-the-box content ](/azure/sentinel/sentinel-solutions-deploy).

-## Step 2.
-Enable User Entity Behavior Analytics
+## Step 2: Enable User Entity Behavior Analytics

 After setting up data connectors in Sentinel, make sure to enable [User Entity Behavior Analysis](/azure/sentinel/identify-threats-with-entity-behavior-analytics) to identify suspicious behavior  that could lead to phishing exploits and eventually attacks such as ransomware.
 Often, anomaly detection through UEBA is the best method for detecting Zero-day exploits early on.

 Data Sources required:

 -   Active Directory logs (Microsoft Defender for Identity)
--   Azure Active Directory
+-   Microsoft Entra ID
     -   Audit Logs
     -   Azure Activity
 -   Security Events